Drake Music is the leading national organisation working in music, disability and technology.

 Who we are

-We are experts in special educational needs and disability (SEN/D) music delivery and in using technology to break down disabling barriers to music-making.
+We are experts in inclusive music-making in education and in using technology to break down disabling barriers to music-making at all levels.

 What we do

-Central to our work is the belief that everyone can fulfil their creative and musical potential, given the right opportunities.
+Central to our work is the belief that everyone can fulfill their creative and musical potential, given the right opportunities.

 We work where music, disability and technology meet to: